Elgin High School (Illinois): History

 Elgin High School is one of the oldest public high schools in the state.
 Its first graduation ceremony was held in 1872 and its accreditation dates back to 1904.
-It was formerly housed on Gifford Street adjacent to Gifford Park in a building that now serves as the Gifford Street High School.
+It was formerly housed on Gifford Street adjacent to Gifford Park in a building that now serves as the Dream Academy as well as the home for specialized student services.
+A modern addition houses the school district offices.
 A new campus was constructed on the eastern edge of Elgin adjacent to Poplar Creek, which is its present location.
-Elgin High was first established in 1869 in Illinois and has changed locations 3 times so far.
-The school, however, is not represented by any mascot, as the previous mascot "The Maroon" (a Native American) was considered to be racist and was removed in 2009.
-As a replacement for the former mascot each incoming freshmen class chooses a mascot and a class color to represent their year.
+Elgin High was first established in 1869 in Illinois and has changed locations three times since then.

+School colors are maroon and cream.
+There is no mascot currently.
+The nickname "The Maroons" refers to the color of the early football sweaters.
+In the early 1980s the student body chose a fictional character "Chief Mighty Maroon" to be the school mascot in attempt to have a physical representation of the nickname.
+Previously, for generations, there had been no mascot with the school nickname being "The Maroons" based on the school colors.
+The short lived mascot was dropped in the early 2000s due to its insensitive portrayal of Indigeous Peoples.
+As a replacement for a mascot each incoming freshmen class chooses a mascot and a class color to represent their year.

+A full history of the school, 1869-1969, be found in Elgin High: A Centennial History and Record Book by E.C.
+Alft, available in the library of the Elgin History Museum.

 Academics

-As of 2018-2019, Elgin is ranked 9,708 nationally, 308 in Illinois High Schools, 226 in Chicago Metra Area High Schools, and 4th in District U-46.
+As of 2023-2024, Elgin is ranked 5354 nationally, 187 in Illinois High Schools, 160 in Chicago Metra Area High Schools, and 3rd in District U-46.